PLC-Programmer/PyTorch/time_series_forecasting/experiments_with_linear_models/README.md

 ### What about some noise?

-So far our experimental time series shouldn't have been too demanding (it isn't because its still also perfectly **stationary**: https://towardsdatascience.com/stationarity-in-time-series-analysis-90c94f27322)
+So far our experimental time series shouldn't have been too demanding (it isn't because it's still also perfectly **stationary**: https://towardsdatascience.com/stationarity-in-time-series-analysis-90c94f27322)

 So, I added some "benign" noise in the form of Gaussian noise (with a maximum amplitude of roughly 20% of the amplitude of the original signal: *np.max(y_noise) / np.max(y_clean)*) to the original, clean signal: